ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/architecture/hierarchies_ii.markdown

-This lesson covers how to manipulate object hierarchies in Zilch.
+This lesson covers how to manipulate object hierarchies in Nada.

  #  Learning Objectives